Will Young: Early life and education

 Young left school with ten GCSEs, but achieved disappointing A-Level results and had to enrol in d'Overbroeck's College, Oxford, to re-sit his exams.
 He took a part-time job as a waiter at the Grand Café in Oxford, and became interested in environmental issues and local campaigning, joining a group called the Eco Society.
 He passed his A-Levels the second time, earning As in Politics and Ancient History, and a B in English.
 In 1998 Young began studying politics at the University of Exeter, choosing the subject because, "I thought I should know more about what was going on in my country."
 He also took women's studies at university and considers himself a feminist.
 His interest in performing arts continued, and he joined a theatre group called Footlights where he eventually landed the lead role of Curly in their production of Oklahoma!
 "I really enjoyed it and doing that gave me a lot of confidence", he later said of the show.
 He also took a work experience position at Sony Records to gain insight into the music industry.
 Other work included runway and photographic modelling, gardening, tearing labels off T-shirts in a clothing factory, and being a waiter.
 He graduated in 2001 with a 2:2 bachelor's degree.
-After leaving university, Young knew that he wanted to be a professional singer, but he did not want to be full of naivety and without training.
+After leaving university, Young knew that he wanted to be a professional singer, but wanted training and experience.
 In September 2001 he became a student at the Arts Educational Schools, in Chiswick, London.